Fukio Mitsuji

 Fukio Mitsuji (三辻 富貴朗, Mitsuji Fukio), also known as "MTJ", was a Japanese game designer and artist.

 Mitsuji is best known for his work at Taito, where he created popular arcade platform game Bubble Bobble and its follow-up Rainbow Islands.
 He later ran a game design school, and worked freelance creating games such as Magical Puzzle Popils for Game Gear.

-According to reports from Japanese Bubble Bobble forums, Mitsuji passed away on the 11th of December, 2008, at the age of 48.
+According to reports from Japanese Bubble Bobble forums, Mitsuji died on December 11, 2008, at the age of 48.
 The cause was attributed to cardiopulmonary arrest caused by kidney problems.